 The Academy enters into interest rate swaps whereby it is obligated to either pay or receive a fixed interest rate on a specified notional amount and receive or pay a floating interest rate on the same notional amount.
 The Academy also utilizes call or put swaptions that bestow the Academy the right but not the obligation to enter into underlying swap positions.
-The floating rate is generally calculated as a spread amount added to or subtracted from a specified London InterBank Offering Rate ("LIBOR") indexed interest rate.
+The floating rate is generally calculated as a spread amount added to or subtracted from a specified LIBOR indexed interest rate.
 The Academy enters into such contracts to target and manage interest rate exposure.
-The market value and unrealized gains or losses on interest rate swaps and swaptions are affected by actual movements of, and market expectations of, changes in current market interest rates.
+The market value and unrealized gains or losses on interest rate swaps and swaptions are affected by actual and expected changes in current market interest rates.